AlexeyVasilyev240597/indicator/README.md

 ### How to use
 User can vary parameters in the section 'setting of research params':
-- N is the number of intervals for discretisation (for example, in figures above N = 32 and N = 64);
+- N is the number of intervals for discretisation (for example, in figures below N = 32 and N = 64);
 - flag_Gal_approx is a flag that allows to make the approximation $u_h$ non-Galerkin (in this case the inequality is violated);
 - frac_val is parameter for variate the noise level in $u_h$ (non-Galerkin solution).
 ```matlab